-It’s not inherently dangerous to have a large newborn, but the there are some risks of complications when carrying and delivering a large baby.
-Some infants with macrosomia may be at increased risk for childhood metabolic diseases.
+It’s not inherently dangerous to have a large newborn, but the chances of complication are higher when carrying and delivering a large baby.
+Some infants with macrosomia have an increased risk for childhood metabolic diseases.
 These risks increase significantly when the newborn weighs more than 9lbs, 15oz.

 Signs and Symptoms of Fetal Macrosomia

 At each prenatal visit, your OB-GYN will measure your fundal height.
 This is the length between the pubic bone and the very top of your uterus.
 An abnormally large fundal height could be a sign that the baby is larger than normal.